-Many companies, especially those with a global presence, are moving to video job interviews because they provide a fuller view of a person than a phone call, while saving time and travel costs.
+Many companies, especially those with a global presence, incorporate video job interviews into their hiring process because they provide a fuller view of a person than a phone call, while saving time and travel costs.
 If you are in the market for a new job, you may be asked to participate in a video job interview.
 Here’s how you can best prepare:

 Dig in — Find a quiet room away from distractions to have the interview.
 Turn off your email (avoid the “ding!” of new mail) and other programs.

-Dress the part — You may be able to Skype with family members while sporting your favorite Sponge-bob pajamas, but a job interview requires interview attire.
+Dress the part — You may be able to video chat with family members while sporting your favorite Sponge-bob pajamas, but a job interview requires interview attire.
 Dress professionally, have a polished look, sit up straight, and pay attention to your body language.

-Video job interviews are emerging as the first step in the interview process.
+Video job interviews are often the first step in the interview process.
 By following these tips, you should be able to ace that interview and land your next job.